 help people like me.
 Are you familiar with this supplement product?
 I am tempted

 A. I was not familiar with this herb Chang Shan, a review of the research shows it has some anti-inflammatory properties but I could not find any human studies regarding the use of this herb for autoimmune conditions.
 One web site says, "Sclero-Eze is one of a kind.
 It's the world's first and only herbal formula containing Chang Shan made for Scleroderma sufferers."
 This statement violates FDA rules because supplement sellers are not allowed to claim that their product treats or cures a disease.
 The fact that a company selling such a product is violating a Federal law makes one suspicious on the integrity of such a company.

 I am a 16 year old girl who is having hasimoto's

 thyroiditis.
 I was diagnosed this disease when I was 15 years old.
 Im still

-my mum is 1.58m.
+affect my growth?
 My siblings are all tall except for me.
 Does this have to do

 with hashimoto's disease?
 And how does it affect?
 If yes, then what should i do

 to make myself grow taller?

 This condition can disrupt growth in children or teenagers.
 I have not studied the treatment in enough detail to know how to influence physical growth.